isc-projects/kea/doc/guide/dhcp4-srv.rst

 2. If none, the global definition;

-3. If none, the last-resort definition described in the next section :ref:`dhcp4-vendor-opts` (backward-compatible with previous Kea versions).
+3. If none, the last-resort definition described in the next section, :ref:`dhcp4-vendor-opts` (backward-compatible with previous Kea versions).

 ..